jatinchowdhury18/RTNeural/tests/README.md

 To build and run all tests, make sure that you have passed `-DBUILD_TESTS=ON` to your `cmake` command.
 You then have two options:

-1. Build all targets as normal, then run the test suite by invoking `ctest` in your build folder, or
+1. build all targets as normal, then run the test suite by invoking `ctest` in your build folder, or
-2. Build the `rtneural_test` target, which should also run the test suite.
+2. build the `rtneural_test` target, which should also run the test suite.

 ### All unit tests